Extinction times in the subcritical stochastic SIS logistic epidemic: Introduction

-There is an exact expression for $\E T_e^{X^N}$ as a double summation, due to Weiss and Dishon~\cite{WD} in the case where $x_0 = N$, and in general to Leigh~\cite{Leigh}: the asymptotics of this expression vary considerably according to the behaviour of the parameters, and it is far from straightforward to extract information from the expression.
+There is an exact expression for $\E T_N$ as a double summation, due to Weiss and Dishon~(1971) in the case where $X_N(0) = N$, and in general to Leigh~(1981) and Norden~(1982).
+The asymptotics of this sum have been determined in some cases, e.g., by Doering, Sargsyan and Sander (2005).
+Our methods give precise information about the distribution of $T_N$, not just its expectation.